 77k

-USS Charger (CVE-30) in Measure 22 camouflage scheme is being maneuvered by tugs, 24 September 1942, at an unknown Chesapeake Bay location.
+USS Charger (ACV-30) in Measure 22 camouflage scheme is being maneuvered by tugs, 24 September 1942, at an unknown Chesapeake Bay location.
 Except for two aircraft ferrying operations in October 1942 and September 1945, the ship's basic WW2 task was that of training pilots and ships' crews in carrier operations, in Chesapeake Bay.

 Mike Green